IT Project Management | By Duncan Haughey | Read time minutes

 As a young business consultant, working in a fledgling IT services industry, I came to realise that the cause of many problems came from failures in communication.
 On occasions, if the customer had been informed and updated, we would have avoided problems.

-Remember, when projects go offshore, people cannot see the activity and progress towards the end goal as they do when co-located with the development team.
+Remember, when projects go offshore, people cannot see the activity and progress towards the end goal like they can when co-located with the development team.
 They don't see the wheels grinding day after day.
-That means it's important to keep them updated on progress via email, Zoom, WhatsApp and other electronic means.
+That means it's essential to keep them updated on progress via email, Zoom, WhatsApp and other electronic means.

 Regular updates and honest conversations about risks and issues are vital for keeping everyone engaged and aware of progress (or lack of it).
 So keep talking and typing.

-The business analyst is a vital bridge between the customer and people working offshore, making sure everyone is clear about what to deliver.
+The business analyst is a vital bridge between the customer and people working offshore, ensuring everyone is clear about delivering the requirements.
 A business analyst is in the ideal position to clarify areas of doubt and uncertainty.

 If you find an excellent business analyst, hold on to them.
 They're crucial to your success.
 I'd go as far as to say that at least 50% of project success can be traced back to superior requirements gathering.